^

 Indications Biseptrim

-• active stage of chronic bronchitis (in adults) and otitis media (in children), associated with drug-sensitive pneumococci and Haemophilus influenzae;
+• active stage of chronic bronchitis (in adults) and otitis media (in children) associated with drug-sensitive pneumococci and Haemophilus influenzae;

-• diarrhea of travelers , provoked by E. Coli.
+• Traveler's diarrhea caused by E. coli.

 Release form